alexanderKus/alexanderKus/README.md

 ### About me 💬
 <br>
-I'm working as backend developer with technologies as .Net and PostgreSQL.
-Previously as worked as full-stack developer.
+I'm working as backend developer with technologies as .Net and PostgreSQL/SQL Server.
+Previously worked as full-stack developer.

 Also I have bachelor's degree in computer science.